Grand Theft Auto: Other settings

 The London 1969 and London 1961 expansion packs for Grand Theft Auto take place within a fictionalised version of London during the 1960s.
 As such, they are the only games in the series to be set outside of the United States.
 The portion of the city used in the games is based on Central London, although heavily condensed and mostly geographically inaccurate.
 It consists of two landmasses, separated by the River Thames and connected by several road bridges.
 A fictionalised version of Manchester is also featured in the games.

 Grand Theft Auto 2 is set in Anywhere City, a fictional US retro futuristic metropolis with no apparent inspiration from any real-life city.
 The setting consists of three areas, which the player will switch between as the story progresses: the Downtown District, the Residential District, and the Industrial District.
 Each district is depicted as its own individual island.
 The game is set in an unspecified time period—conflicting sources suggest anything from "three weeks into the future", to the year 2013, while the game itself features several references to the "new millennium" that is coming, implying that the year is 1999.

-Grand Theft Auto V features the fictional town of Ludendorff in the state of North Yankton (a parody of North Dakota), which is the setting of two missions and is inaccessible outside of the storyline.
+Grand Theft Auto V features the fictional town of Ludendorff in the state of North Yankton, which is the setting of two missions and is inaccessible outside of the storyline.
 The 2020 update for Grand Theft Auto Online, The Cayo Perico Heist, introduced the eponymous fictional island, a "tropical paradise" off the Caribbean coast of Colombia privately owned by notorious drug lord Juan "El Rubio" Strickler.
 The island is used as both a transshipment base and a partying place by El Rubio, and draws inspiration from Norman's Cay and Hacienda Nápoles.
 Cayo Perico is the first setting in the series not located in the United States since London.